u1qqlv/SURVIV.IO-PRO-HACK/README.md

 drag the folder into the chrome extension page.

+7. Activate the extension
-7. Go to surviv.io page
+8. Go to surviv.io page